GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

 To generate above video car needs to first learn to navigate the map then car can make use of the knowledge to navigate roads and hit the targets as shown in the video.

 #### How to train your car?
 Just like humans Car needs to go through tons of experiences, learn which actions are rewarding and which are penalizing, experiment, make mistakes, improvise.
 It's a lot.
 But its doable using Deep Reinforcement Learning.

 In this submission we have used one of the most powerful RL algorithm, [**Twin Delayed DDPG**](https://arxiv.org/pdf/1802.09477.pdf) aka **TD3**.
 Detailed explanation on working of this algorithm can be found in previous [session submissions](https://github.com/GauravPatel89/EVA-Track3-Assignments/tree/master/P2S9) and at references listed at the of this page.

-Coming back to implementation.
-Car's navigation knowledge lies in TD3 algorithm's Actor and Critic models.
+Coming back to implementation, Car's navigation knowledge lies in TD3 algorithm's Actor and Critic models.
 To train these models there are two options

 1. Train on local machine
 - Download entire EndGame [folder](https://github.com/GauravPatel89/EVA-Track3-Assignments/tree/master/EndGame)